muby/TestDoc/docs/source/index.rst

-Lumache has its documentation hosted on Read the Docs.
+Lumache has its documentation hosted on Read the Docs. (test)
 ==============================================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers